Madrasah Aljunied Al-Islamiah

-Madrasah Aljunied Al-Islamiah is a full-time, private Islamic institution of learning in Singapore, one of the six such madrasahs in Singapore.
+Madrasah Aljunied Al-Islamiah is a full-time, private Islamic institution of learning in Singapore, one of the six madrasahs in Singapore.
 Madrasah Aljunied is one of the oldest surviving madrasahs in Singapore.
 Through its years, it has gained eminence for its high standard of Arabic language and Islamic scholarship in the region.
-Madrasah Aljunied boasts an illustrious line of alumni of prominent Islamic religious leaders in Singapore and Southeast Asia.
+Madrasah Aljunied has line of alumni of prominent Islamic religious leaders in Singapore and Southeast Asia.